SOULGATE777/SOUL-GATE-AI-MODELS/README.md

 ### Issues & Questions
 - Repository: https://github.com/quantileMX/SG
-- Documentation: See `/docs` endpoint when API is running
+- Documentation: See `/docs` endpoint when APIs are running

 ### Model Access
-All trained model weights are included in this repository via Git LFS.
-No additional downloads required.
+All trained model weights are included in this repository.
+Large files use Git LFS for efficient repository management.

 ## License